 Using the right data

 The most recent data can be found at:

 Published impact assessments

 Impact assessments are usually published among consultation papers - they may be included within another document or separately.
-Community/Equality impact assessments for our key policies and decisions can be found here.

 Impact assessments for Overview and Scrutiny are published within the part of the website for council meetings (a committee information management system) and summarised in the overview pages about Overview and Scrutiny.